 Flood and Salvage Titles in Minnesota

 Cars that have been flooded that do not meet these criteria are a source of concern.
-Buyers should know that not all flooded cars are branded as such, and some of the lowest value cars, with the most extensive damage, may not carry salvage titles.
+Buyers should know that not all flooded cars are branded as such.
+Also some of the lowest value cars, with the most extensive damage, may not carry salvage titles.

 Can I Buy and Repair a Minnesota Flooded Car to Get a New Title?